kilean20/ML_blog/PerturbativeCorrection/PerturbativeCorrection.md

 # Perturbative Correction Using ML

-this is part of the contents from a [slide](MLdecoherence1.pdf) which is presented in IOTA (Accelerator in Fermi Lab) collaboration meeting.
+this is part of the contents from a [slide](MLdecoherence1.pdf) that is presented in the IOTA (Accelerator in Fermi Lab) collaboration meeting.

 ### Data Model and Goal